 WHAT WE DO

-CRS engages partners, governments, families and communities to address factors that cause childhood malnutrition by employing effective, low-cost interventions.
+CRS world hunger programs engage partners, governments, families and communities to address factors that cause childhood malnutrition by employing effective, low-cost interventions.
 Our nutrition programming crosses many sectors, including water, health, peacebuilding, agriculture and education.

 HOW WE DO IT

 Increasing access to quality services: CRS works with a wide range of public, private and faith-based health providers to strengthen services that support good nutrition for families.
 Some of these services include breastfeeding support for mothers, growth monitoring for children, training on proper food preparation and storage, and managing chronic illnesses.

 Engaging communities: CRS works with communities so they are able to take responsibility for the nutrition of children, mothers and pregnant women in the community.
 We help them address the causes of chronic malnutrition and advocate for improved behaviors and services.